Helene lashes the South with wind and sheets of rain. Millions are without power

 “I feel like a lot of us know what to do now,” Herrera said.
 “We’ve seen some storms and grown some thicker skins.”

-Soon after it crossed over land, Helene weakened to a tropical storm over Georgia, with its maximum sustained winds falling to 70 mph (110 kph).
-The storm was about 40 miles (65 kilometers) east of Macon and about 100 miles (165 kilometers) southeast of Atlanta, moving north at 30 mph (48 kph) at 5 a.m., the hurricane center in Miami reported.
+Soon after it crossed over land, Helene weakened to a tropical storm, with its maximum sustained winds falling to 70 mph (110 kph).
+At 5 a.m., the storm was about 40 miles (65 kilometers) east of Macon, Georgia, and about 100 miles (165 kilometers) southeast of Atlanta, moving north at 30 mph (48 kph), the National Hurricane Center in Miami reported.

-Forecasters expected the system to continue weakening as it moves into Tennessee and Kentucky and drops heavy rain over the Appalachian Mountains, with the possibility of mudslides and flash flooding.
+Forecasters expected the system to continue weakening as it moves into Tennessee and Kentucky and drops heavy rain over the Appalachian Mountains, with the risk of mudslides and flash flooding.

-Helene prompted hurricane and flash flood warnings extending far beyond the coast up into northern Georgia and western North Carolina.
-More than 1.2 million homes and businesses were without power in Florida, more than 900,000 in Georgia and more than 927,000 in the Carolinas, according to the tracking site poweroutage.us.
-The governors of those states and Alabama and Virginia all declared emergencies.

 Even before landfall, the storm's wrath was felt widely, with sustained tropical storm-force winds and hurricane-force gusts along Florida's west coast.
 Water lapped over a road in Siesta Key near Sarasota and covered some intersections in St. Pete Beach.
 Lumber and other debris from a fire in Cedar Key a week ago crashed ashore in the rising water.